bsespede/3D-pose/README.md

 ## Introduction

-This repository contains a multi-view optical motion capture system.
-It includes a multi-camera calibration tool with useful visualizations for validation.
+This repository contains a multi-view optical motion capture system with support 3D visualizations.
+It includes a multi-camera calibration tool.

 It is composed by the following modules:
 - Capture module:
-	- Sinchronized capture using Optitrack cameras (but can easily be extended to any type of camera).
+	- Sinchronized capture using Optitrack cameras (but can easily be extended to any type of camera by implementing the adequate interfaces).
 - Calibration:
-	- For intrinsics + board pose estimatio [1][2]
+	- For intrinsics: charuco based calibration [1][2]
-	- For extrinsics + bundle adjustment [3]
+	- For extrinsics: charuco board pose estimation + nister 5-point algorithm [3]
 	- Dynamic 3D visualization of calibration board
-- 3D human pose reconstruction:
+- Human pose estimation:
 	- OpenPose 3D module with CERES optimization [4]

 ## Libraries

 The following libraries were used:
-- OpenCV 4.1.0 + Contrib Modules (arcuo)
+- OpenCV 4.1.0 + Contrib Modules (aruco)
 - OptiTrack Camera SDK 2.1.1
-- OpenPose 1.5
+- OpenPose 1.5 (customized)
-- VTK 8.4
+- VTK 8.2
-- Boost 1.67.0
+- Boost 1.67

 ## References

-> [1] S. Garrido-Jurado, R. Muñoz-Salinas, F. J. Madrid-Cuevas, and M. J. Marín-Jiménez.
-2014.
-"Automatic generation and detection of highly reliable fiducial markers under occlusion", PR, 2014.
+> [1] S. Garrido-Jurado, R. Muñoz-Salinas, F. J. Madrid-Cuevas, and M. J. Marín-Jiménez, "Automatic generation and detection of highly reliable fiducial markers under occlusion", PR, 2014.

 > [2] Z. Zhang, "A flexible new technique for camera calibration," TPAMI, 2000.

-> [3] C. Wu, S. Agarwal, B. Curless and S. M. Seitz, "Multicore bundle adjustment," CVPR, 2011.
+> [3] D. Nister, "An efficient solution to the five-point relative pose problem," TPAMI, 2004.

 > [4] C. Zhe, S. Tomas, W. Shih-En, S. Yaser, "Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields", CVPR, 2017.